-- 1. A certificate of public convenience and necessity is granted to George N. Fahmi and Ahlam L. Fahmi, husband and wife, authorizing them to operate as a passenger stage corporation, as defined in PU Code \$ 226, between the points and over the routes set forth in Appendix PSC-5001, to transport persons, baggage, and/or express. - 2.
-Applicants shall: - a.
-File a written acceptance of this certificate within 30 days after this order is effective. - b.
+- 1. A certificate of public convenience and necessity is granted to Futura Transportation Company, Inc., a corporation, authorizing it to operate as a passenger stage corporation, as defined in PU Code § 226, between the points and over the routes set forth in Appendix PSC-3840, to transport persons and baggage. - Applicant shall: - a.
+Pile a written acceptance of this certificate within 30 days after this order is effective. - b.
 Establish the authorized service and file tariffs and timetables within 120 days after this order is effective. - c.
-State in their tariffs and timetables when service will start; allow at least 10 days' notice to the Commission; and make timetables and tariffs effective 10 or more days after this order is effective. - d.
-Comply with General Orders Series 101, 104, and 158, and the California Highway Patrol safety rules.
+State in its tariffs and timetables when service will start; allow at least 10 days' notice to the Commission; and make timetables and tariffs effective 10 or more days after this order is effective. - d.
+Comply with General Orders Series 101, 104, and 158, and the California Highway Patrol safety rules. - Ne.

-- e.
 Maintain accounting records in conformity with the Uniform System of Accounts. - f.
-Remit to the Commission the Transportation Reimbursement Fee required by PU Code § 403 when notified by mail to do so. - 3.
-Before beginning service to any airport, applicants shall notify the airport's governing body.
-Applicants shall not operate into or on airport property unless such operations are also authorized by the airport's governing body. - 4.
-Applicants are authorized to begin operations on the date that the Executive Director mails a notice to applicants that their evidence of insurance is on file with the Commission and that the California Highway Patrol has approved the use of applicants' vehicles for service.
+Remit to the Commission the Transportation Reimbursement Fee required by PU Code § 403 when notified by mail to do so.

+- 3. Before beginning service to any airport, applicant shall notify the airport's governing body.
+Applicant shall not operate into or on airport property unless such operations are also authorized by the airport's governing body. - 4.
+Applicant is authorized to begin operations on the date that the Executive Director mails a notice to applicant that its evidence of insurance is on file with the Commission and that the California Highway Patrol has approved the use of applicant's vehicles for service. - 5.
+The application is granted as set forth above.